akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy laughed, as if Harold had made a joke.

-He came again a month later, then again before Christmas, mindful of Goosie's beak, for the goose did not like the man.
+He came again a month later, then again before Christmas, mindful of Goosie’s beak, for the goose did not like the man.
 Each time, he brought gifts: a bolt of silk from the continent, an expensive leather‑bound book, a silver brooch with a design Beatrice had never seen.
 Harold accepted them with careful thanks.
 Beatrice thanked him with her mother’s courtesies, her face smooth, her mind sharp, her eyes watchful, as her father had been teaching her.

 Yet for Beatrice, something did not ring true about him, though she knew not what and could not say why.
 He was handsome enough, well‑spoken, attentive.
 But when he looked at her, it was little different from him counting the heads of cattle or calculating the value of the wool clip.
 He did not see her.
 He saw Stanwey, measured the timber in the hall.